Advanced R answers

 group_by(Category) %>%

-In child variants find genes which have at least 3 novel SNPs in them and calculate their average COVERAGE.
+In child_variants find genes which have at least 3 novel SNPs in them and calculate their average COVERAGE.

-child.variants %>%
+child_variants %>%

 group_by(GENE) %>%